AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/upload-files-in-priorities.md

 1. (Optional) Select a folder.
 1. Drag and drop your file or Cmd/Ctrl + V to paste from your clipboard or
-Click **Add files** to browse files or import files from a document cloud provider.
+Click **Add files** to browse files or import files from a Document Cloud provider.
 ![](assets/add-files.png)
 1. (Optional) Add a comment.
 1. (Optional) Add more files.